StefanPfeiffer80/FASPA.github.io/README.md

 If you have any questions, please write me at pfeiffer.stefan@gmx.at.
 FASPA is a workflow for analysing Illumina paired-end sequence data.
-FASPA is a collection of shell bash scripts, perl scripts and R scripts that interact with state of the art programs used in sequence processing, USEARCH and VSEARCH
+FASPA is a collection of shell bash scripts, perl scripts and R scripts that interact with state of the art programs used in sequence processing, USEARCH and VSEARCH.
 FASPA is distributed without warranty.
 Cite as: Pfeiffer, S. (2018) FASPA - Fast Amplicon Sequence Processing and Analyses.
 DOI:kommt noch